fullstackleo777/parrot-os-fine-tuning/ethernet-wired-connection-support.md

 Once your system has rebooted, check if your LAN connection is working properly.

 ### Step 3: Verify the Network Connection
-After rebooting, you can verify the connection status by running:
+After rebooting, you can verify the connection status by running.

 ```
 ip a
 ```

 Check if your Ethernet interface is now up and has an IP address assigned to it.
-You should see something like this:
+You should see something like this.

 - The `eth0`, `enp3s0`, or similar interface should say `UP`.
 - It should have an IP address listed under it (something like `inet 192.168.x.x`).